-Start and end dates: I believe you got the idea, when the campaign should start and when it should stop.
-Of course you can put no end date and your ads will keep showing based on your daily budget. (you can stop at any time on your campaign tab of course)
+Start and end dates: I believe you got the idea, of when the campaign should start and when it should stop.
+Of course, you can put no end date and your ads will keep showing based on your daily budget. (you can stop at any time on your campaign tab of course)

-Campaign URL options: This is more advanced, if you have a tracking system like Google Analytics that allows you to analyze the traffic and behavior on your website, you can use specific final URL suffix to get more information on your tracking system.
+Campaign URL options: This is more advanced, if you have a tracking system like Google Analytics that allows you to analyze the traffic and behavior on your website, you can use a specific final URL suffix to get more information on your tracking system.
 You can also add custom parameters if you want.

 For example, I want to know, on Google Analytics, from where people decided to visit my website so I can create a parameter name= _googleads and value=testcampaign

-So, if someone click on this ad (we are creating) with this parameter, I will be able to see on Google Analytics that someone visited the website from Google Ads with the ad “test campaign”.
+So, if someone clicks on this ad (we are creating) with this parameter, I will be able to see on Google Analytics that someone visited the website from Google Ads with the ad “test campaign”.
 Of course, you put the name you want and the parameters you want, the idea is for you to be able to track more information.

 Again, this is optional and is not mandatory.

 Dynamic Search Ads setting: More tricky.
 You can put your domain (for us: krows-digital.com) so Google will create automatic ads based on the title of each of our website pages and will connect them to similar search terms on Google.